‘There is an energy about this group’: While Russell Wilson does his usual thing, defense impresses at Seahawks’ mock game

 Each was a goal for the Seahawks in the offseason after a 2019 campaign when the Seahawks had the worst defense since Carroll’s first year in 2010, allowing 24.9 points per game, 22nd in the NFL.

 “There is an energy about this group,” Carroll said.
-“They are really excited about playing together. … We’ve had an injection of spirit and leadership and playmaking from Bruce and Jamal coming in, and I’m anxious to see the effect Quinton Dunbar can have also just to add to what we already have.”
+“They are really excited about playing together. … We’ve had an injection of spirit and leadership and playmaking from Bruce and Jamal coming in, and I’m anxious to see the effect Quinton Dunbar can have also just to add to what we already have.

+“We really feel like we’ve boosted this group.
+We have very high expectations that we are going to play a lot of good football.”

 Blair emerging as the nickel “has been a noticeable change,” Carroll said, saying Blair has “elevated the nickel spot” a position the Seahawks used less than any team in the NFL last year after struggling to find one worthy of putting on the field in place of a linebacker.